bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.13.0* ** *- TBD*

+- Added new "Server Administration" section to the user interface, allowing server admins to upload the spreadsheet returned by NAWS to batch update the World IDs for meetings.

 ***Version 2.12.8* ** *- April 24, 2019*

 - Fixed some PHP warnings in the POI/CSV, KML, and GPX endpoints.